 In Ohio

 After Roe, abortion is illegal after the sixth week of pregnancy, when a baby’s heartbeat can be detected.
-Connect with your local family policy council to stay up-to-date on the pro-life movement in your state—now and after Roe.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Connect with your local family policy council to stay up-to-date on the pro-life movement in your state.
+Then, keep reading to find out more about your state’s post-Roe abortion laws

 THE BIG QUESTION

-Ohio has a heartbeat law banning an abortion at 6 weeks, after a fetal heartbeat is detected.
+Ohio has a heartbeat law banning an abortion after a fetal heartbeat is detected.
 A federal court lifted an injunction on this law after Roe was overturned by the Supreme Court, and Governor Mike DeWine issued an executive order directing the Ohio Department of Health to adopt emergency rules implementing this law.
-Ohio Rev. Code § 2919.193 (2021).
+Ohio Rev. Code § 2919.195 (2021).
+Ohio also has a ban on abortions after viability.
+Ohio Rev. Code Ann. § 2919.17.

 WHAT’S NEXT